Volkswagen Type 3: Engine and drivetrain

-1600 cc Type 3 engine options were added in 1966 (August 1965) and in 1968 the 1600 cc Type 3 became the world's first volume production car to feature electronic fuel injection - designed by Bosch.
-The Bosch D-Jetronic system was offered on the Volkswagen 1600 TE & LE version (E designating "Einspritzung" or "injection" in German).
+1600 cc Type 3 engine options were added in August 1965.
+In 1968, the 1600 cc Type 3 became the world's first volume production car to feature electronic fuel injection - designed by Bosch.
+The Bosch D-Jetronic system was offered on the Volkswagen 1600 TE and LE version ("E" designating "Einspritzung" or "injection" in German).
 A similar Bosch D-Jetronic injection system was used in the later VW Type 4, and some models of the VW-Porsche 914/4.
-In mid-1968 a semi automatic 3 speed transmission was introduced installed together with the dual carb engine; this automatic transmission was offered together with the fuel injected engine starting with the 1969 model year.
+In mid-1968, a fully automatic, three-speed transmission was introduced, installed together with the dual carb engine.
+This automatic transmission was offered together with the fuel injected engine starting with the 1969 model year.

 A notable advance from the Type 1 to the Type 3 was the front suspension.
 Although similar to the Type 1, it was the first Volkswagen front suspension to incorporate transverse round torsion bars, as opposed to the Type 1's torsion leaves.
 The Type 3's torsion bars are cross-mounted in the lower tube, so that each individual torsion bar spans the full width of the car, the upper tube containing an anti-roll bar that connects the upper trailing links to each other.
 The complete front suspension unit is rubber-mounted to the car's floorpan.
-In 1969 the rear suspension was upgraded to double jointed CV joint semi trailing arm suspension (sometimes called "IRS" by VW enthusiasts to differentiate it from the previous IRS swing-axle type.)
+In 1969, the rear suspension was upgraded to double jointed CV joint semi trailing arm suspension (sometimes called "IRS" by VW enthusiasts to differentiate it from the previous IRS swing-axle type).

 The Type 3 offered both front and rear enclosed luggage areas, with cargo accessible via both the boot (trunk) and the bonnet (hood).
-In each of the four body styles (Notchback, Squareback, Fastback, and Ghia) the engine is located under and accessed by a panel on the floor of the rear cargo area.

-This engine placement was highlighted in a period Volkswagen television commercial for the American market.
-It featured a very young Dustin Hoffman who shows the fastback model and explains its technical features but is unable to locate the engine.
+In each of the four body styles (Notchback, Squareback, Fastback, and Ghia), the engine is located under and accessed by a panel on the floor of the rear cargo area.
+This engine placement was highlighted in a 1966 Volkswagen television commercial for the American market.
+It featured a young Dustin Hoffman, who shows the fastback model and explains its technical features, but is unable to locate the engine.
 The ad closed with the copy, "Come into your Volkswagen dealer.
 They'll show you where the motor is."

-The original Type 3 with 5-bolt wheels (5 × 205 mm PCD) used twin leading shoe drum brakes at the front.
-In August 1965 (the 1966 model year) these were replaced by front disc brakes, coinciding with the introduction of the Fastback and 1600 engine (Australian-built models retained drum front brakes until August 1967).
-These have 4-bolt wheels (4 × 130 mm PCD) with 8 cooling slots.
-Rear brakes were always leading / trailing shoe drums.
+The original Type 3 with five-bolt wheels (5 × 205 mm PCD) used twin leading shoe drum brakes at the front.
+In August 1965 (the 1966 model year), these were replaced by front disc brakes, coinciding with the introduction of the Fastback and 1600 engine (Australian-built models retained drum front brakes until August 1967).
+These have four-bolt wheels (4 × 130 mm PCD) with eight cooling slots.
+Rear brakes were always leading/trailing shoe drums.